Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 WHAT ARE THE 4X4 VEHICLE REQUIREMENTS?

-• This tour is not suitable for off-road camper trailers.
+• This tour is not suitable for camper trailers.

 • A high clearance 4X4 vehicle with low range.